 In 1943 the couple packed up and moved to Rochester, Minnesota.
 From 1943 to 1946, Dr. Hardman held a fellowship in anesthesiology at the Mayo Clinic in Rochester, Minnesota.
 In 1946 Dr. Hardman obtained a Masters of Sc. from the University of Minnesota.
 (It should be noted Dr. Anna Hardman held a fellowship in anesthesiology at the Mayo Clinic from 1944 to 1946.)
 The following year, Dr. Hardman became board certified in anesthesia by the Canadian College.
 In 1948 he became a diplomat of the American Board of anesthesiology.

 From 1946 -1948 Dr. William Hardman was Professor of Anesthesia at Creighton University in Omaha, Nebraska.
 During this period of time, he was also Chief of Anesthesia at St. Joseph’s Hospital.
 Dr. Hardman’s practice is listed in the 1948 Omaha Nebraska City Directory.
 It lists his address as 1016 S. 38th Street.

-A brilliant career was cut short with the death of Dr. Hardman at St Joseph’s Hospital in London on the 28th of May,1952 at the age of 46.
+A brilliant career was cut short with the death of Dr. Hardman at St Joseph’s Hospital in London on the 28th of May, 1952 at the age of 46.
 Dr. Hardman was buried at Woodlawn Memorial Park Cemetery in Guelph, Ontario.
-Mrs. Hardman died in London in 1997 and she was also buried in Guelph.
+Mrs. Hardman died in London on the 22nd of April, 2000 and she was also buried at Woodlawn Cemetery in Guelph.